How Often Should You Change Razor Blades?

 - I made one pass with the grain, followed by a touch up on any missed spots.

 - I rinsed off the blade and dried it with a soft towel.

 I was planning on breaking down the increments where I noticed deterioration in the blade quality.
 That proved to be more difficult than I thought it would be.
 The changes were very gradual, so I'll get to the result.

 It was hard to tell when it stopped feeling new.
-I only noticed the slightest deterioration after week 3.
-After week 4 there was another small drop-off.
-In the 6th week, I could tell it was almost done.
+I only noticed the slightest deterioration after week three.
+After week four there was another small drop-off.
+In the sixth week, I could tell it was almost done.

 It's worth noting that it was still usable when I stopped.
 If you want to save as much money as possible on a cartridge razor, you could stretch one of these even longer than I did.
 The tugging wasn't terrible at the end.
 It was still better than some really cheap models on their first use.